 The Little River Canyon National Preserve, about 45 minutes away, has areas for hikers, horseback riders, four-wheel drive vehicles, primitive camping, picnicking, swimming, class III to VI whitewater kayaking, cliff climbing (most routes are expert level) and rappelling; an 11-mile scenic drive overlooks the 600-foot-deep canyon and river.

+The Gadsden Scuba Center offers diving lessions and tank refills.
 Dive Land Park in Glencoe is a 150-foot-deep quarry dive site, open to certified divers from April through October.
 Dive Alabama, an hour away in Birmingham, has SCUBA training, equipment rentals, air and nitrox fills, and a 140-foot-deep quarry dive site.

 The Cloudmont Ski Resort has two 1,000-foot beginner/intermediate slopes with an elevation of 1,800 feet and a vertical rise of 150 feet.
-Skydive Alabama offers parachute jumps up to 18,000 feet, tandem jumps, and accelerated freefall lessons.
+Skydive Alabama offers parachute jumps from up to 18,000 feet, tandem jumps, and accelerated freefall lessons.
 True Adventure Sports provides zip line and sky swing experiences.
 Each is just an hour's drive from Gadsden.

 And, for weekend getaways, the Smoky Mountains and Gulf Coast beaches are within a half-day drive.